 Next, move to the Actions tab and from the list of actions choose Strip/dump attachments (Fig. 3.).

 Once you add this action, you need to configure it via options available in the right pane.
 First, define the size range.
 Expand the context menu under If email contains and choose attachments of a specific size.
 Then, click the Options button.
 In the Attachments size configuration wizard that opens, define A size of an attachment is from [value] (Fig. 4.).
-Leave the to [value] empty.
-This way the program will resolve only those attachments which size starts from the specific value but with no end value defined.
+Leave the to [value] box empty.
+This way the program will manage only those attachments whose size starts from the specified value but with no end value defined.

-Note that instead of the size range of the individual attachments, you can also configure the program to resolve the cumulative size of all attachments.
+Note that instead of the size range of individual attachments, you can also configure the program to take into account the cumulative size of all attachments.

 Move to the second option and from the context menu choose save these attachments to disk and delete them from the email.
-Next, hit Options and in the window that opens, choose a path to the folder where the removed attachments will be stored (Fig. 5.).
+Next, click Options and in the window that opens choose a path to the folder where the removed attachments will be stored (Fig. 5.).

 Within the last configuration option, choose to insert the notification in the email as an HTML file attachment.
-Next, click the Options button to design the content of the HTML attachment (Fig. 6) that will be included in the incoming messages if any of its attachments will be removed.
+Next, click the Options button to design the content of the HTML attachment (Fig. 6.) that will be included in the incoming messages if any of their attachments are removed.

-Create the second rule including the Compress attachments action.
-Click Add, name the rule and describe it (Fig. 7.).
+Create a second rule including the Compress attachments action.
+Click + Add, name the rule and describe it (Fig. 7.).

-In the Conditions tab choose Message direction is incoming (Fig. 8.).
+On the Conditions tab, choose Message direction is incoming (Fig. 8.).

-Next, within the Actions tab, expand the list of actions using the Add button and choose Compress attachments.
+Next, within the Actions tab, expand the list of actions using the + Add button and choose Compress attachments.
 In the right pane of the action, define the value of attachments (in MB) that will be taken into account while compressing files attached to the incoming messages (Fig. 9.).
-By default, ZIP, RAR and gif, jpeg, jpg and png format attachments will not be compressed.
-To compress all attachments regardless of their format, mark the listed formats and hit Remove.
-Note that on the contrary of individual file formats, you cannot include ZIP and RAR files in the compression process.
+By default, attachments in the ZIP, RAR, gif, jpeg, jpg and png format will not be compressed.
+To compress all attachments regardless of their file format, select the formats on the list and click Remove.
+Note that - contrary to other file formats - you cannot include ZIP and RAR files in the compression process.

-Save changes in the Administration Panel (Fig. 10.) and you're ready to go.
+Save changes in the Administration Panel (Fig. 10.) and you are ready to go.

 From now on, each message containing attachments of the defined size range will either have them compressed or removed and dumped in the predefined folder.
-In the case of attachments removal, the original message will contain an HTML file notifying that the attachments were removed and can be found in the configured folder (Fig. 11.).
+In the case of attachments' removal, the original message will contain an HTML file notifying that the attachments were removed and can be found in the previously specified folder (Fig. 11.).